Woodland animals in the UK - who are they and how can you help them?

 Many other UK mammals - shrews, squirrels, mice, the wood mouse, hedgehogs, foxes, voles, weasels, stoats and badgers stay there at least some of the time.
 Bats tend to emerge at dusk

 Many mammals are shy and elusive, so you may not see them as you stroll through the woods.
-A useful book to help you identify any signs of animal life is "Animal Tracks and Signs"
+An animal tracker book will help you work out who has been where!

 Most woods have a variety of bird species, perhaps staying all the year round or merely coming for the spring and the summer.
 The chiffchaff, nightingale, willow warbler, black cap, red start and pied flycatchers tend to be the spring migrants.